DusteDdk/gopher-lib/README.md

 # API

 ### Class: Client([{timeout: 5000, parseDir: true}])
-If timeout is set fale, no timeout is used.<br>
+If timeout is set false, no timeout is used.<br>
 If parseDir is set false, the directory in the result will be a buffer with the raw text from the server instead of being an Array of GopherResource.

 ```javascript